AdobeDocs/experience-manager-learn.en/help/dynamic-media-classic-tutorial/main-workflow.md

 **Upload images in the largest size you need.**

 - If you need to zoom, upload a high resolution image of a range of 1500-2500 pixels in the longest dimension.
 Consider how much detail you want to give, the quality of your source images, and the size of the product being shown.
-For example, upload a 1000-pixel image for a tiny ring, but a 3000-pixel image for an entire rooms cene.
+For example, upload a 1000-pixel image for a tiny ring, but a 3000-pixel image for an entire room scene.
-- If you don't need to zoom, then upload it at the exact size it will be seen.
+- If you don't need to zoom, then upload it at the exact size it is displayed.
 For example if you have logos or splash/banner images to place on your pages, upload them exactly at their 1:1 size, and call them exactly at that size.

 **Never upsample, or blow up, your images before uploading to Dynamic Media Classic.** For example, don't upsample a smaller image to make it a 2000-pixel image.
 It won't look good.
 Make your images as close to perfect as possible before upload.

-**There is no minimum size for zoom, but by default the viewers won't zoom beyond 100%.** If your image is too small, it won't zoom at all or will only zoom a tiny amount to prevent it from looking bad.
+**There is no minimum size for zoom, but by default the viewers won't zoom beyond 100%.** If your image is too small, it won't zoom at all or only zooms a tiny amount to prevent it from looking bad.

 **While there's no minimum for image size, we don't recommend uploading giant images.** A giant image can be considered 4000+ pixels.
 Uploading images this size can show potential flaws like grains of dust or hairs in the image.
-Such images will also take up more space on the Dynamic Media Classic server, which can cause you to surpass your contracted storage limits.
+Such images take up more space on the Dynamic Media Classic server, which can cause you to surpass your contracted storage limits.

 Learn more about [Uploading Files](https://experienceleague.adobe.com/docs/dynamic-media-classic/using/upload-publish/uploading-files.html#uploading-your-files).